jhlothamer/asset_pile_viewer/README.md

 Features include:

-  * Previewing all assets under a selected folder
+  * Previewing all supported assets under a selected folder (see supported file formats below)
   * Adding keywords to folders and files
   * Filter assets by file name and keywords
   * Supports Windows and Linux.